-Notwithstanding the scope and application of the EBA Guidelines and the EIOPA Guidelines, the Central Bank is of the view that the requirements set out therein align with and underpin the Central Bank's own supervisory expectations in relation to the governance and management of outsourcing risk.
+Notwithstanding the scope and application of the EBA Guidelines and the EIOPA Guidelines, the Central Bank is of the view that the requirements set out therein, and in other draft guidelines currently the subject of consultation (detailed in section 1.1 above) align with and underpin the Central Bank's own supervisory expectations in relation to the governance and management of outsourcing risk.
 The Central Bank's Guidance (the Guidance) as set out in this document is therefore in keeping with the requirements set out in the EBA Guidelines and the EIOPA and ESMA Guidelines.
 The Guidance will apply in a proportionate manner, to all regulated firms and not just those covered by the scope of the EBA, EIOPA and ESMA Guidelines.

-The Guidance sets out the Central Bank's expectations where certain provisions of the EBA Guidelines and the EIOPA guidelines allow for National Competent Authority discretions e.g. notification of outsourcing and maintenance and submission of outsourcing registers (see Part B Sections 10.1. and 10.2 of the Guidance).
+The Guidance sets out the Central Bank's expectations where certain provisions of the EBA Guidelines and the EIOPA guidelines allow for National Competent Authority discretions e.g. notification of outsourcing and maintenance and submission of outsourcing registers; (see sections 10.1. and 10.2 of the Guidance).

-The Central Bank may update or amend the Guidance or provide supplemental advice through Q&As from time to time, as and when the need arises.
+The Central Bank may update or amend the Guidance from time to time, as and when the need arises.